mayank-Pareek/dev-mate-cli/CONTRIBUTING.md

   ESLint configuration is in `.eslint.config.mjs` file.

+### Running Tests

+The project uses Jest for unit testing.
+All test files are written in TypeScript and are stored in the `tests/unit/` directory.
+Please test your changes before committing using the following scripts:

+- Run all tests once with: `npm run test`
+- Continuously run tests on file changes: `npm run test:watch`
+- Generate test coverage: `npm run coverage`

+#### Writing and Organizing Tests
+- All new test files should be added to the `tests/unit/` directory.
+- Name your test files with `.test.ts` extension to ensure they are compatible with Jest.

 ### License

 By contributing to dev-mate-cli, you agree that your contributions will be licensed under the MIT License.